opthomas-prime/prometheus-xmpp-alerts/README.md

 # prometheus-xmpp-alerts
 XMPP-Bot with Webhook for Monitoring Alerts from Prometheus (https://prometheus.io/docs/alerting/alertmanager/).

 Prometheus's Alertmanager doesn't support alerting via XMPP/Jabber messages at the moment.
-Since i want to receive alters on my mobile devices and i like XMPP, i built this tool.
+Since i want to receive alerts on my mobile devices and i like XMPP, i built this tool.

-If you want to use this tool but the description to configure/run it is not sufficient, feel free to contact me.
+If you want to use this tool but the description to configure/run is not sufficient, feel free to contact me.

 ## How it works